 Practical Tip: Download offline maps (Google Maps, Maps.me) and language translation apps before you travel.
 They can be lifesavers when Wi-Fi is scarce or signal is weak.

-Experiencing Asia: Food, Festivals, and Local Immersion
+Experiencing Asia Through Food, Festivals, and Local Immersion

 A Culinary Journey: Taste Your Way Through Asia